attardi/wikiextractor/README.md

 [WikiExtractor.py](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) is a Python script that extracts and cleans text from a [Wikipedia database dump](http://download.wikimedia.org/).

 The tool is written in Python and requires Python 2.7 but no additional library.
-**Warning**: problems have been reported on Windows with the use of multiprocessing.

 For further information, see the [project Home Page](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) or the [Wiki](https://github.com/attardi/wikiextractor/wiki).